 The Application class can be considered as the baseline of Android – it is the key class that contains all of the other important elements for other actions and services that Android performs.
 Probably needless to say, but this class is initialized before anything else in Android once the program is launched.

 Question 3: What is the place where the GUI of Android is stored called?

-First of all, let’s establish what a ‘GUI’ is.
+First of all, in Android interview questions, let’s establish what a ‘GUI’ is.

 GUI means Graphical User Interface.
 It is a tool that helps the developers to simulate certain specific scenarios and see them in the way that a user of the app would see it.

 Android’s GUI is stored within what is called an “Android SDK”.
 For an easy comparison of what that is, imagine that you were planning to go and work in the garden.
 What would you need to do that?
 That’s right – tools.
 Where are the tools usually stored?
 That’s right – the shed.
 The Android SDK is the equivalent of a shed – it stores all of the essential and necessary tools for the developer’s easy access.

 It’s quite an extended answer, but remember – the more Android interview questions that you expand on, the more knowledgeable you will look in front of your potential employer.